ronaldoussoren/py2app/doc/tweaking.rst

 Universal Binaries
 ------------------

+.. note:: the documentation about universal binaries is outdated!

 py2app is currently fully compatible with Universal Binaries, however it does not try and detect which architectures your application will correctly run on.